epistrephein/italiansubs/README.md

 ## Usage

 This gem wraps some of the API methods available from Italian Subs.
-The aim is to cover all of them, so stay tuned and check the CHANGELOG.

 First, require the gem and initialize a new `ItalianSubs::API` object.